beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Steam Demo.md

 8. Sign into your Beamable account and go to the `steam-demo` realm.
 	1. Hit `Apply to Build`.
 9. Open a bash terminal at the `BeamableUnreal` root directory.
+10. Run `dotnet beam enable --with-group BEAMPROJ_SteamDemo`
-10. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `steam-demo` realm.
+11. Make sure Docker is running and then run `dotnet beam services deploy` in that directory to get the microservices to your `steam-demo` realm.
-11. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
+12. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
-12. In main folder (for the builded game same folder that the executable is) create `steam_appid.txt` file with Steam Application ID as only content.
 13. In `DefaultEngine.ini` set the value of `SteamDevAppId` to your Steam Application ID.
 For more there tutorial [here](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/Online/Steam/).
+14. Package the project.
+15. In main folder (in the built game's folder where the executable is) create `steam_appid.txt` file with Steam Application ID as only content.

-Now, you are ready to sign into a game using Discord.
+Now, you are ready to sign into a game using Steam.
 ## Playing the sample through PIE

 In order to test the sample:

-- Start game
+- Start game with Steam open with the account to which you added the game.
-- It should attempt the login
+- It should automatically try to login to that account.
+- You should see your "Steam" status change to playing.

 #### What can you do with this sample?